mattcone/markdown-guide-book/README.md

 ## Contributing

 Your contributions are welcome.
-Feel free to create issues and open a pull requests.
+Feel free to create issues and open pull requests.
 I use [Leanpub](https://leanpub.com/) to publish the book.
 If you have questions about the syntax, please refer to [their manual](https://leanpub.com/help/manual).

 ## Purchasing the book